getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 Flocker is an open-source data volume and multi-host container manager that supports and works with the file format syntax used by Docker’s Compose (formerly known as Fig).
-Where Docker naturally shines with applications such as frontend or API servers, which utilize shared storage and are replicated or made highly available in some capacity, Flocker’s intention is to offer the same portability but for applications with systems such as databases and messaging/queuing systems.
+Where Docker naturally shines with applications such as frontend or API servers, which utilize shared storage and are replicated or made highly available in some capacity, Flocker’s intention is to offer the same portability for applications with systems such as databases and messaging or queuing systems.
 State management in containers is still an incomplete feature that is missing in the community, giving Flocker an opportunity to meet this need.